Note that these conditions were for 2019 and may change slightly for 2020.

-- All works for hanging must be securely strung from points one third down the frame.
+- All works for hanging must be securely strung from 2 points one third down the frame.
 For the comfort of our hanging team please do not use wire.
 Box frames are acceptable but not clip frames or mirror plates as they are not compatible with our hanging hooks.
-If work does not meet framing standards, it will not be displayed.
+If work does not meet these framing criteria it cannot be displayed.

-- Unframed work, including textile work, must be mounted and protected in plastic sleeves or strong plastic film (not cling-film).
-A label showing the name of the artist, title and price must be stuck firmly to the reverse of the sleeve.
+- Unframed work, including textile work, can be mounted and protected in plastic sleeves or strong plastic film (not cling-film) if you wish to.
+A label showing the name of the artist, the title and the price must be stuck firmly to the reverse of the sleeve.

 - Wall hangings and quilts must have hanging aids attached: e.g. loops.

 - Each artist may submit up to thirty cards for sale, as long as they have submitted at least one exhibit.

 Please supply your cards in one set of twenty and one set of ten.
-If the number of cards received exceeds our space capacity, the first set of twenty will be displayed from the start of the exhibition with the second set of ten kept in reserve until the second week when they will be used to replace sold items.
-Artists should not replenish stocks themselves.
+If the number of cards received exceeds our space capacity, the first set of twenty will be displayed immediately with the second set of ten kept in reserve until the second week when they will be used to replace sold items.
+Artists must not replenish stocks themselves.

 - All greetings cards must have envelopes and be in a sealed plastic presentation bag.
 Each individual card must have a label on the back with the artist’s name and the price of the card.
 Cards which are not correctly packaged will not be offered for sale.
 It would help in the recording of card sales if you could have standard prices: small cards at one price; larger ones at another price.

 - All entries cost £1.00 per exhibit.
 Please price your entries in whole pounds.
 There is no charge for entering cards.

 - A commission of 20% will be charged on all sales.

 - Exhibitors are required to steward for a minimum of three slots during the course of the Exhibition.
 These can be done as a block or spread out individually over the event.
 If this causes serious difficulty, please contact us.
-The 2018 Exhibition will be open on additional evenings due to the increased number of Festival performances at the school.

 - Works shown in previous Church Stretton Festival Exhibitions are not eligible for re-submission.